 Our doctors perform more MitraClip® procedures than any other center in the northeast.
 Nearly all of our patients—97 percent—experience a reduction in mitral regurgitation after the procedure, which leads to a better quality of life.
 Our risk of complications is four times less than the national average, without any mortality related to the procedure.

 We also offer transcatheter mitral valve replacement (TMVR) and were the first to use the LivaNova Caisson TMVR valve for this procedure.

-Our team specializes in evaluating and treating patients with heart valve disease and has pioneered new treatment options that have advanced patient care.View All Doctors
+Our team of doctors specializes in evaluating and treating patients with heart valve disease and has pioneered new treatment options that advance patient care.Meet Our Doctors

 Dr. Galloway is the Seymour Cohn Professor and Chairman of the Department of Cardiothoracic Surgery at NYU Langone, where he has been on the faculty since 1985.
 He is internationally recognized for his contributions to mitral valve repair for degenerative disease, surgical treatments for ischemic mitral valve insufficiency, and minimally invasive valve repair and replacement techniques.
 Dr. Galloway’s work has been a part of national benchmarks for mitral valve reconstruction and minimally invasive cardiac surgery outcomes.
 He has also been an investigator on numerous clinical trials, has invented and developed many new medical devices related to valve repair and replacement, and has published more than 230 manuscripts in prestigious, peer-reviewed journals.View Full Profile